After A Serious Work Injury in DC, Telling Your Doctor The Kind Of Work You Do Is Critical.

 But the chef of this small restaurant actually has to unload daily deliveries of food, drinks, ingredients and supplies in boxes that weigh 50 pounds, stack them on shelves in the restaurant, move marble tables to set up for different events, lift and carry large pots of boiling water, food, etc.

 You get the picture.
 It's not just making one meal.
-It's a fast paced, production.
+It's a fast-paced production.
 Inside a commercial kitchen is a lot different than most of us imagine.
+The chef needs to provide his doctor with a job description that includes all of the things he actually has to do from day to day.
+If his doctor knew about the daily haul, he would have taken him out of work.